Woman with ponytailWoman with ponytail

 In addition to seeing a doctor for traction alopecia, it can help to use products that will treat your scalp with TLC and encourage thicker, fuller looking hair.

 One option is our GRO Hair Serum, which includes powerful phyto-actives, such as mung bean, curcumin and red clover, to encourage thicker, fuller looking hair while reducing shedding in as little as three months!
-You can also opt for GRO + Advanced CBD Hair Serum, which contains the same phyto-actives as our original formula, plus the soothing and calming power of hemp.
+You can also opt for GRO + Advanced Hair Serum.
 Apply either serum daily to towel-dried or dry hair for best results.

 The products you use to wash your hair are also important.
 Obtaining the right moisture/protein balance is vital for your hair to improve its strength and elasticity.